Kartik-yo/Test-Student-Submissions/README.md

 Short-term: Master cloud-native technologies and contribute to open-source projects.<br>
 Long-term: Lead innovative DevOps initiatives and mentor aspiring engineers in the field.

-DevOps Engineer with over 1 year of hands-on experience in AWS, Terraform, Docker, and CI/CD automation, focused on optimizing cloud infrastructure and enhancing system scalability.

 ## 🚀 Experience